 Sarcoma is a slow-growing cancer and often doesn’t produce symptoms.
 It may appear as a painless lump under the skin.
 Some sarcomas may form deep in your abdomen and not cause symptoms until it is quite large.

-Sarcoma is a rare cancer, and represent less than 1 percent of all cancers, says oncologist Dale Shepard, MD, PhD.
+Sarcoma is a rare cancer, and represents less than 1 percent of all cancers, says oncologist Dale Shepard, MD, PhD.
 “There are only about 12,000 soft tissue sarcoma cases a year and they can occur in people of any age,” he says.

 As a result, there often are major delays in diagnosing and treating sarcoma, Dr. Shepard says.

 “They can grow really slowly, so patients report no symptoms until the sarcoma starts to press on the organs, nerves or muscles,” Dr. Shepard says.
 At that point, symptoms may include pain and problems with breathing.

 If your doctor says you have a sarcoma, it’s a good idea to get evaluated at a hospital with the medical expertise and experience to treat this kind of rare cancer, Dr. Shepard says.

 “If you have lung cancer, which is far more common, most oncologists are comfortable treating it,” he says.
 “However, not many hospitals or physicians are familiar with treating a sarcoma, so it’s best to seek evaluation at a medical center that specializes in sarcoma.”

 At a larger medical center that specializes in sarcoma, you can expect to be treated by a multidisciplinary team of surgeons, radiologists, medical oncologists, radiation oncologists, pathologists, pediatric specialists (if treating a child), psychologists and social workers, says orthopedic surgeon Nathan W. Mesko, MD, Co-Director of Cleveland Clinic’s Sarcoma Center.